pypy/pypy/rpython/doc/windows.rst

 Keep in mind that this runs small translations, and some details may go wrong.
 The most obvious one is to check that it produces C files that use the integer type ``Signed`` --- but what is ``Signed`` defined to?
-It should be equal to ``long`` on every other platforms, but on Win64 it should be something like ``long long``.
+It should be equal to ``long`` on every other platform, but on Win64 it should be something like ``long long``.

 What is more generally needed is to review all the C files in